playpauseandstop/setman/docs/index.rst

 And the main feature of ``setman`` is simple UI for editing all custom project settings.
 It could be well configured for use with project styles or with standard Django admin styles.

+The most easy solution is use Django admin for editting settings, in that case you don't need to change anything in your project, just include ``admin.urls`` at your root URLConf module. :doc:`And that's all </admin>`.

 For enabling UI, you'll need to include setman urls in your root URLConf module::